AbbyWanjiku/PortfolioProjects/README.md

 having a clear picture on how many people are served by each water source and the queue times for each day at each hour

-...the project is yet to be complete
+...the project is yet to be complete.